Classification: Day Division or Evening Division Student.

 A $100 graduation fee is charged to all December, May and August graduating seniors.

-A $400 per semester general fee is charged to all full-time undergraduate students.
+A $450 per semester general fee is charged to all full-time undergraduate students.
+A $20 per credit general fee is charged to part-time undergraduate students.
+A $10 per credit educational services fee is charged to evening undergraduates and students taking summer courses.
 The general fee is used for the maintenance and enhancement of student services.
 Services include, but are not limited to, transportation services, student activities and services, recreational and intramural sports, technology support, health center services, fitness center access and services, and residence hall laundry services.

 A $70 annual parking registration fee is charged to all eligible full-time day division students.
 A $15 annual parking registration fee is charged to all eligible part-time day division students.